 - 2 Tape Measure Secrets And Features You Don’t See

 - 3 Recommended Tape Measure For Woodworking And Your Wood Shop

-How To Read A Tape Measure
+How To Read Tape Measure Marks

 As you know a tape measure is basically a flexible ruler.
 They can be made in materials such as cloth, plastic, or metal.
 Most of the tape measures used in a wood shop are metal.
-They have different intervals of measurement whether you use the Imperial or Metric measure systems (Some include both).
+They have different intervals of measurement whether you use the Imperial tape measure or Metric tape measure systems (Some include both).
 It usually is self-retracting and will roll up inside of a small box for easy storage and use.

 If you go to your big box stores or hardware you will notice they come in different lengths.
 Generally, you will see 12 feet or 25 feet, however, on occasion, you will find them even up to 100 feet long.
 These are of course purpose-driven so you can use them for whatever wood projects you will encounter.

 The typical tape measure utilizes tape measure markings to identify measurements.
 These marks sometimes have the measurement labeled with them which makes it a lot easier to read.
 However, if you don’t have the marks labeled the measurement marks are easy to identify.
 Let’s look at some detail to help you read your tape measure.